 The Education and Inspections act 2006, outlines a number of legal obligations regarding the school's response to bullying.
 Under section 89, schools must have measures in place to encourage good behaviour and prevent all forms of bullying amongst pupils.
-These measures are part outlined in the school's Behaviour Management Policy.
+These measures are part outlined in the school's Pupil behaviour regulation and relationships policy.